orthecreedence/cl-async/future.md

 will be able to use futures to provide an interface that makes its users feel less like they are programming javascript and more like programming lisp.

+### Future package
+The futures implementation exists under the `cl-async-future` package (`asf`) for short.
+This allows an application to import `cl-async-future` into a `:use` clause in order to gain easy access to the syntax macros, but without importing all of cl-async as well.

 <a id="future-api"></a>
 Futures API
 ----------